 Before you started

 Different satellites carry different sensors and therefore they vary in provided services.
 The well known value is a spatial resolution, which refers to the size of one pixel on the ground.
 It can be increased by pansharpening, a technique of merging high-resolution panchromatic (grayscale) with low-resolution colored images.
-But satellites with high-resolution cameras covers just small areas and therefore they have long revisit time, which is a crucial aspect for some types of analysis.
+But satellites with high-resolution cameras cover just small areas and therefore they have long revisit time, which is a crucial aspect for some types of analysis.
 Some projects require data in other spectral bands, such as infrared for NDVI application for agriculture.
 The data also vary in level of processing: from raw sensor data to calibrated images with correct location information.
 MapTiler helps to turn an image into final zoomable map.

 Download the imagery